robertorcosta/azure-docs.pt-br/articles/active-directory/develop/msal-handling-exceptions.md

 A obtenção interativa do token solicita a participação do usuário e oferece a oportunidade para atender à política de acesso condicional exigida.

 Ao chamar uma API que exige acesso condicional, você poderá receber um desafio de declarações no erro da API.
-Nesse caso, você pode passar as declarações retornadas no erro para o campo `claimsRequest` da classe `AuthenticationParameters.ts` para satisfazer a política apropriada.

-Consulte [solicitando declarações adicionais](active-directory-optional-claims.md) para obter mais detalhes.

-### <a name="msal-for-ios-and-macos"></a>MSAL para iOS e macOS

-O MSAL para iOS e macOS permite que você solicite declarações específicas em cenários de aquisição de tokens interativos e silenciosos.

-Para solicitar declarações personalizadas, especifique `claimsRequest` em `MSALSilentTokenParameters` ou `MSALInteractiveTokenParameters`.

-Consulte [solicitar declarações personalizadas usando o MSAL para IOS e MacOS](request-custom-claims.md) para obter mais informações.
+In this case, you can pass the claims returned in the error to the `claimsRequest` field of the `AuthenticationParameters.ts` class to satisfy the appropriate policy.

+See [Requesting Additional Claims](active-directory-optional-claims.md) for more detail.

+---

 ## <a name="retrying-after-errors-and-exceptions"></a>Tentar novamente após erros e exceções

-Você deve implementar suas próprias políticas de repetição ao chamar MSAL.
-O MSAL faz chamadas HTTP para o serviço do AAD e podem ocorrer falhas ocasionais, por exemplo, a rede pode ficar inoperante ou o servidor está sobrecarregado.
+You're expected to implement you own retry policies when calling MSAL.
+MSAL makes HTTP calls to the AAD service, and occasional failures can occur, for example the network can go down or the server is overloaded.

 ### <a name="http-error-codes-500-600"></a>Códigos de erro HTTP 500-600